 Reviewing the sites surficial materials is important to evaluate active channel processes.
 Stream channel form and sediment supply are controlled by the region's physiography and underlying surficial geology.
-The site is found in the Iroquois Plain and is predominated by modern alluvial deposits (Figure 2), with sediments predominated by gravels and cobbles.
-While this can result in a stable bed, it can result in banks that are highly susceptible to erosion, especially when banks are steep.
+The site is found in the Iroquois Plain and is predominated by modern alluvial deposits (Figure 2).
+This results in sediments that are predominated by gravels and cobbles.
+While this can result in a stable bed, it can make result in banks that are highly susceptible to erosion, especially when banks are steep.